hueyyeng/GOT/index_ot12.md

 <p align="center"><img src="hangouts_01.jpg"/></p>

-## Traveler's Tales
+## Travelers' Tales

 First introduced as an experimental limited event, it is now a permanent edition to "Luna" version.

+## Miliastra Wonderland

+A new UGC mode, **Miliastra Wonderland** will be introduced in phases starting with version Luna III.
+Players can use **Miliastra Sandbox**, a sandbox editor similar to Roblox and Fortnite Creative.

+The teaser showcases various gameplay mechanics similar to DOTA/League of Legends, board game, hero shooter and many more.

+Insert YouTube teaser video here.

 ## OST

 Insert Nod-Krai theme and combat music here.

-Featuring a wide variety of beautiful OST by the award-winning composer Yu-Peng Chen and by Western and Eastern producers and orchestras under the credits "HOYO-MiX" that also brought us OSTs for The Lord of the Rings trilogy, Crouching Tiger Hidden Dragon, God of War (2018) and Final Fantasy XV.
+Featuring a wide variety of beautiful OST by the award-winning composer Yu-Peng Chen and by Western and Eastern producers and orchestras under the credits "**HOYO-MiX**" that also brought us OSTs for The Lord of the Rings trilogy, Crouching Tiger Hidden Dragon, God of War (2018) and Final Fantasy XV.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0ZNqBF3M7-8?si=Lr8BJdJ7o1abcxpw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>